 Initially, it was named Gesher.
 However, they changed it after finding out Gesher is also a political party in Israel.

 In recent years, Intel decided to take a new approach.
-Instead of sticking with their previous naming conventions, they chose geographical features like mountains and rivers.
+They chose geographical features like mountains and rivers instead of sticking with their previous naming conventions.

 They also used names of cities in the past.